ros2/design/articles/remapping.md

 - A company sells a generic mobile robot base with a ROS 2 driver
 - The driver uses lots of names with the company's name in it: `UmbrellaCorp`
 - Another company incorporates the base into their product, and their customers want a ROS 2 interface
-- They don't want their inteface to contain `UmbrellaCorp`, so they remap the token to `mobile_base` when they launch the nodes for the base
+- They don't want their interface to contain `UmbrellaCorp`, so they remap the token to `mobile_base` when they launch the nodes for the base

 #### A user can remap just a relative name used in code